Stan Jones (American football)

-Stanley Paul Jones (November 24, 1931 – May 21, 2010) was an American professional football player who was a guard, offensive tackle and defensive tackle in the National Football League (NFL) for the Chicago Bears and the Washington Redskins.
+Stanley Paul Jones (November 24, 1931 – May 21, 2010) was an American professional football guard and defensive tackle who played in the National Football League (NFL) for the Chicago Bears and the Washington Redskins.
 He was inducted into the Pro Football Hall of Fame in 1991.
 Jones is credited as the first professional player to use weight training to improve his conditioning for football.

 Early life

 Jones was born in Altoona, Pennsylvania, but grew up in the Harrisburg area after his father, a telephone company employee, was transferred to that area.
 He then played football at Lemoyne High School in Lemoyne, Pennsylvania.
 He attended the University of Maryland, where he was a member of the Sigma Nu fraternity.

 College career

 Jones attended the University of Maryland, where he played college football as a tackle.
 He was a unanimous All-American selection in 1953.
 Jones was on some of the most successful Maryland teams.
 The Terps were co-champions with Virginia Military Institute in 1951 in the Southern Conference.
 In 1953, they played in the Atlantic Coast Conference and were co-champions with Duke University.
 That year, they were also named the national champions.
 Jones was awarded the Knute Rockne Memorial Trophy as the nation's outstanding lineman and the school awarded him the Anthony Nardo Award as the team's best lineman.
 He then played in the College All-Star Game against the Detroit Lions.